fmcarvalho/express-sitemap-html/README.md

 offers an easy way to get an up-to-date HTML index with the endpoints of an express application.
-It renders a snapshot of all paths of your express application, as links to the corresponding pages, which you can easily navigate.
+It renders a snapshot of all paths of your express application, as links to the corresponding pages, which you can easily navigate (such as a table of contents of your application).

-Something that you can get from `/sitemap` path (or any other specified path) as a table of contents of your application -- a listing of all available paths corresponding to the routes configured on an express application.
-Not as XML, but as a user friendly HTML view.
-And, whenever a route has a different method from `GET` (e.g. `PUT`, `POST`) you can easily pass arguments and a body and perform the corresponding HTTP request (TBD).
-This is particularly useful for developers that need to run, navigate and check a couple of paths without a corresponding UI.
+Alternatively you may generate a minimalistic Swagger UI with additional capabilities for route parameters inferred from installed express routes.

 ```js
 const express = require('express')